KduJS/kdu-cli/docs/guide/webpack.md

 }
 ```

-You can confirm that this change has taken place by examining the vue webpack config with the `vue inspect` utility, which we will discuss next.
+You can confirm that this change has taken place by examining the kdu webpack config with the `kdu inspect` utility, which we will discuss next.

 ## Inspecting the Project's Webpack Config